jack-debug/CBat/README.md

 `bat.Cmd();` - enter a cmd command to execute inside the brackets.

 `bat.BatchFile();` - enter the file path to a batch file inside the brackets.

+`bat.Bash();` - enter a bash command inside the brackets

+`bat.PowerShellCmd` - enter a powershell command inside the brackets